 He has done fieldwork in Papua New Guinea, Malaysia, Southeast Asia, the coastal Pacific Northwest, and the Yakima Valley in Washington with agricultural migrants.
 He has taught at Reed College, the University of Colorado, the University of California (San Francisco and Berkeley), and the University of Papua New Guinea, where he was chair of the Department of Community Medicine.
 He has also done consulting work in developing countries with the World Health Organization, the World Bank, and USAID.

-His interests includes anthropology, ecology, geography, teaching, research design, and consulting – particular interests include countries undergoing major cultural change including the USA, the interaction of environment and culture, culture and perception, and cultural perspectives on death.
+His interests include anthropology, ecology, geography, teaching, research design, and consulting – particular interests include countries undergoing major cultural change including the USA, the interaction of environment and culture, culture and perception, and cultural perspectives on death.
 His philosophy of teaching is that he is both a facilitator and a commentator.
 The world includes a great range of cultural systems, environments, technologies, and lifestyles impacted by colonialism, neocolonialism, globalization, and modernization, and he finds that PCC continues to provide engagement in these at an immediate and satisfying scale of reality.

 Michele Wilson joined Portland Community College’s Anthropology and Women’s Studies Departments in 2007.
 In 2017, she joined the new Integrated Studies program and teaches Social Justice.
-Prior to coming to Portland, she spent several years at Linn-Benton Community College leading their Anthropology and Women’s Studies programs, and teaching in Chemeketa Community College’s Anthropology Department.
+Before coming to Portland, she spent several years at Linn-Benton Community College leading their Anthropology and Women’s Studies programs and teaching in Chemeketa Community College’s Anthropology Department.
 She also provided classroom instruction in the Ethnic Studies and Anthropology Departments at Oregon State University.
 Michele received her B.S. in Anthropology from Longwood University in Virginia, and her M.A.I.S. from Oregon State University in Applied Anthropology and Public Health.